silliman/BlockchainImmersion/Day2/1300_FabricInstallVerifyLab.rst

  Lines        : 91.79% ( 6449/7026 )
  ================================================================================
  [11:31:37] Finished 'test' after 18 min
- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$
+ ubuntu@wsc00-14:~/git/src/github.com/hyperledger/fabric-sdk-node$

+**NOTE:** This test may fail on our "emergency" LinuxONE instances (at least it did for me) and due to time constraints I was not able to debug and resolve the failures.
+Although less than ideal, this should not affect the remaining labs so let's move on.

 **Step 5.3:** Enter this command to see what Docker containers were created as part of the test::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker ps --all
+ ubuntu@wsc00-14:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker ps --all

 **Step 5.4:** Enter this command to see that quite a few Docker images for chaincode have been created as part of the test.
 These are the images that start with *dev-*::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker images dev-*
+ ubuntu@wsc00-14:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker images dev-*

 **Step 5.5:** You will now clean up.
 You will do this by running only the parts "hidden" within the *gulp test* command execution that do the initial cleanup::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$ gulp clean-up pre-test docker-clean
+ ubuntu@wsc00-14:~/git/src/github.com/hyperledger/fabric-sdk-node$ gulp clean-up pre-test docker-clean

 **Step 5.6:** Now observe that all Docker containers have been stopped and most have been removed by entering this command::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker ps --all CONTAINER ID        IMAGE                                                                                                    COMMAND                  CREATED             STATUS                          PORTS               NAMES
+ ubuntu@wsc00-14:~/git/src/github.com/hyperledger/fabric-sdk-node$ docker ps --all CONTAINER ID        IMAGE                                                                                                    COMMAND                  CREATED             STATUS                          PORTS               NAMES
  1401b5aeeceb        dev-peer0.org2.example.com-second-v10-5714f9445c9ccd0fd2642a3a170d60848b55d4c0efff20d5b2edb9dedfd6f4d7   "/bin/sh -c 'cd /usr…"   18 minutes ago      Exited (0) 9 minutes ago                            dev-peer0.org2.example.com-second-v10
  45480b06c3fe        dev-peer0.org1.example.com-second-v10-7ac564a300ba156f1849b973e08e3fb8661959e16651ae0b3ca349c870799248   "/bin/sh -c 'cd /usr…"   18 minutes ago      Exited (0) About a minute ago                       dev-peer0.org1.example.com-second-v10